 The goal of this survey is to rectify this situation by providing a detailed overview of this field.
-We provide a detailed analysis of shadow mapping errors and derive from this a comprehensive classification of the existing methods.
-We discuss the most influential algorithms, consider their benefits and shortcomings and thereby provide the reader with the means to choose the shadow algorithm best suited to his or her needs.
+We provide a detailed analysis of shadow mapping errors and derive a comprehensive classification of the existing methods.
+We discuss the most influential algorithms, consider their benefits and shortcomings and thereby provide the readers with the means to choose the shadow algorithm best suited to their needs.